People > Our People > Henry Wunsch

 Henry "Dixie" Wunsch

 Dixie worked in his father’s business before starting his own business, Wunsch’s Sanitary Service.
-Dixie was a hard worker.
-But, he also liked to play.
-He loved baseball, music and dancing.
-He liked Lawrence Welk, dancing with his wife, whistling and singing.
+Dixie was a hard worker, but he also liked to play.
+He loved baseball, music, and dancing.
+He enjoyed watching Lawrence Welk, dancing with his wife, whistling, and singing.
 He was also a committed Christian and loved watching Billy Graham, reading his Bible and other Christian literature, and serving the Lord.
-He had a ministry of calling other senior citizens to encourage them and working on wheelchairs.
+He ministered to others by phoning senior citizens to encourage them and working on their wheelchairs.

 Dixie had a "can do" attitude.
-"Buck up" and "get over it" were the way he handled difficulties.
+"Buck up" and "get over it" were his mantras for handling difficulties.
 He treated obstacles and hardships as learning experiences.

-Dixie was a lifetime member of AHSGR, and a beloved member of the Oregon Chapter.
-He was also a member of Teamsters Local 220, Footprinters and Rivercrest Church.
-He loved his family and enjoyed getting together with all of them on Father’s day.
+Dixie was a lifetime member of AHSGR and a beloved member of the Oregon Chapter.
+He was also a member of Teamsters Local 220, Footprinters, and the Rivercrest Church.
+He loved his family and enjoyed getting together with all of them on Father’s Day.

 Dixie had a "can do" attitude.
-"Buck up" and "get over it" were the way he handled difficulties.
+"Buck up" and "get over it" were his mantras for handling difficulties.
 He treated obstacles and hardships as learning experiences.

-Dixie was a lifetime member of AHSGR, and a beloved member of the Oregon Chapter.
-He was also a member of Teamsters Local 220, Footprinters and Rivercrest Church.
-He loved his family and enjoyed getting together with all of them on Father’s day.
+Dixie was a lifetime member of AHSGR and a beloved member of the Oregon Chapter.
+He was also a member of Teamsters Local 220, Footprinters, and the Rivercrest Church.
+He loved his family and enjoyed getting together with all of them on Father’s Day.

 Sources